usgs/water-fcpg-tools/README.md

 #### Updating the installation

 Pull new changes from the repository using `git pull`.
-Then update the installation using pip `pip install pip install git+file:<Full Path to the FCPGtools repository> --upgrade`.
+Then update the installation using pip `pip install git+file:<Full Path to the FCPGtools repository> --upgrade`.

 ### Dependencies